dueyama/TheGrayScottModel2D-Processing/README.md

 # TheGrayScottModel2D-Processing
- Processing code of the Gray-Scott model simulation in 2D
+ Processing code for the Gray-Scott model simulation in 2D